OpenDSA/OpenDSA/RST/source/Glossary.rst

       The `logarithm` of base :math:`b` for value :math:`y` is the power to which :math:`b` is raised to get :math:`y`.

+   logical form
+      The definition for a data type in terms of an ADT.
+Contrast to the :term:`physical form` for the data type.

    lookup table
       A table of pre-calculated values, used to speed up processing time when the values are going to be viewed many times.
 The